|Course Length:||1-3 Years Part-Time|

 Assessment: Coursework: 100%.

 To join this Postgraduate Certificate, you should have a degree equivalent to UK first-class or second-class honours (2:2 or above) in a health or social care related subject.

 You should also be registered with a UK Professional Body, hold a health-related professional qualification and be an experienced practitioner, typically with at least two years in practice (or equivalent).

 To join this programme, you should have access to an appropriate practice environment in a suitable clinical area.
 For further advice on this, please contact either the Clinical Programme Lead or the Academic Programme Lead.

 An interview will form part of the selection process.

 What are my career prospects?

-The programme is designed to support practitioners in working towards the role of advanced practitioner to address patient needs in the clinical contexts of critical care.
+The programme is designed to support practitioners in working towards the role of advanced practitioner to address patient needs in the clinical contexts of clinical care.

-Successful completion of the course will enhance your ability to provide expert care, clinical nursing leadership and effective supervision.
+Successful completion of the course will enhance your ability to provide care in the field of cardiothoracic care and practice.